In the yoga profession, accreditation refers to the process of certifying the credibility and competency of a yoga teacher.

 Certification from an accreditation body thereby serves to distinguish those who have invested in their training in order to obtain the necessary qualifications, from the undertrained individuals who are contributing to the 29,590 yoga-related injuries between 2001-2014.

 Yoga teachers can apply for accreditation with Yoga Alliance Professionals providing they have undertaken an in-person teacher training course of at least 200 hours in length.
 Each training should be conducted by a Senior Yoga Teacher, with a minimum of 8 years and 4000 hours teaching experience under their belt.
-It is these requirements that ensures the course graduate are of a high calibre.
+It is these requirements that ensures the course graduates are of a high calibre.
 Indeed, reports have found lesser standards of assessment offered by "1 alliance standard, do not prepare instructors well to prevent injury".

 Our globally-recognised certification highlights our members’ unique skill-set, knowledge and commitment to teaching quality yoga.